 If an election is required, you will be asked to submit a Candidate Statement (mandatory) and a photograph (optional) by Sunday 20 December 2020.
 Your photograph (if provided) and statement will be shared with the voting members as part of the election process.

 Yes, the more members who vote the better!
 CIOL will be regularly reminding members to cast their vote and will remind members of the closing date.
 CIOL will also provide you with guidance on what is and is not permitted when canvassing.

-The results will be announced at CIOL's Annual General Meeting scheduled for Saturday 7 March 2020, at BMA House, London.
+The results will be announced at CIOL's Annual General Meeting scheduled for Saturday 27 March 2021 which will be held online.